Our approach to homework at Glen Park Primary.

 How do Learning Logs work at Glen Park Primary?

-Every week the children will be given set tasks which will be based around a key question, title or a learning objective that they should achieve.
-The activity will usually be relevant to their current class topic or a particular theme that has been covered during the week in class.
+Every term the children will be given set tasks which will be based around a key question, title or a learning objective that they should achieve.
+The activity will usually be relevant to their current class topic or a particular theme that will be covered during the term in class.

 The logs focus in developing children’s creativity, independence and a love for learning.
 Each log is a unique record of the child’s thinking and learning.